RP

 If the texture seems off

-Pause before adding more heat or liquid.
-Use this cue from the method first: Dip each fish strip in the batter, let excess drip off, and carefully lower into the hot oil.
+Check this step before adding heat or liquid: Dip each fish strip in the batter, let excess drip off, and carefully lower into the hot oil.

 Timing check